 - PROCRST: Writing PROCRST at 1 resets the processor and the watchdog timer. - PERRST: Writing PERRST at 1 resets all the embedded peripherals, including the memory system, and, in particular, the Remap Command.
-The Peripheral Reset is generally used for debug purposes. - Except for Debug purposes, PERRST must always be used in conjuction with PROCRST (PERRST and PROCRST set both at 1 simultaneously). - EXTRST: Writing EXTRST at 1 asserts low the NRST pin during a time defined by the field ERSTL in the Mode Register (RSTC_MR).
+The Peripheral Reset is generally used for debug purposes. - EXTRST: Writing EXTRST at 1 asserts low the NRST pin during a time defined by the field ERSTL in the Mode Register (RSTC_MR).